kogasacord/kogasa-bot/README.md

 }
 ```

-2. Download and extract [canvas](https://github.com/kogasacord/canvas-http-api), follow the instructions in that README to run it.
+2. Download and extract [canvas-go](https://github.com/kogasacord/canvas-go).
+Follow the instructions in that README to run it.
 3. Run `npm install`, `npm run poststart-windows` or `npm run poststart-linux` in that order.

 ## Contributing